-On the other hand, bootstrap is a useful alternative for the inference of the EQR estimator and is widely used in standard quantile regression (QR) inference (Knight, 1999; Koenker, 2005; Wang and Wang, 2009; Feng et al., 2011, among many others).
-For example, one can apply paired bootstrap or wild bootstrap to make inference for the EQR estimator under heteroscedastic errors.
-These methods have been shown to achieve consistency in QR inference (Knight, 1999; Feng et al., 2011).
-We applied paired bootstrap in our numerical studies (see Figures 1 and 2).
-It performs fairly well and shows accurate estimation of the standard deviations as compared to those obtained from repeated samples.
+On the other hand, the bootstrap method is a useful alternative for inference of an EQR estimator, and is widely used in standard QR inferences (Knight (1999); Koenker (2005); Wang and Wang (2009); Feng, He and Hu (2011), among many others).
+For example, one can apply a paired bootstrap or a wild bootstrap to conduct an inference for the EQR estimator under heteroscedastic errors.
+These methods have been shown to achieve consistency in QR inferences (Knight (1999); Feng, He and Hu (2011)).
+We applied the paired bootstrap in our numerical studies (see Figures 1 and 2).
+It performs fairly well and shows accurate estimations of the standard deviations compared with those obtained from repeated samples.

-For statistical inference, the EQR estimator might lose some efficiency compared to its theoretical asymptotic variance due to the estimation uncertainty of the unknown parameters.
-In this circumstance, the performance of the EQR estimator might fall into either one of the following two scenarios.
-First, when the immaterial variation of the data is substantial, even if the envelope dimension is relatively large (e.g. close to the full dimension), EQR could still outperform the standard QR.
-In this case, the efficiency gains from identifying and removing immaterial information could overcome the estimation uncertainty, leading to more efficient estimators and smaller mean squared errors (MSE).
-On the other hand, when the immaterial variation is relatively small while the envelope dimension is large, the efficiency gains from enveloping might be inadequate to overcome the cost of uncertainty in estimating the envelope subspace and parameters.
-In this case, the estimation uncertainty (including both the estimation of the envelope dimension and envelope parameters) could counteract and surpass the efficiency gains, resulting in relatively close or worse performance of the EQR estimator compared to the QR estimator.
-Simulation studies illustrating these two cases are provided in Section D.1 of the supplement.
+For statistical inferences, the EQR estimator might lose some efficiency compared with its theoretical asymptotic variance, owing to the estimation uncertainty of the unknown parameters.
+In this circumstance, the performance of the EQR estimator might fall into one of the following two scenarios.
+First, when the immaterial variation of the data is substantial, even if the envelope dimension is relatively large (e.g., close to the full dimension), the EQR could still outperform the standard QR.
+In this case, the efficiency gains from identifying and removing immaterial information could overcome the estimation uncertainty, leading to more efficient estimators and smaller mean squared errors (MSEs).
+On the other hand, when the immaterial variation is relatively small, while the envelope dimension is large, the efficiency gains from enveloping might be inadequate to overcome the cost of the uncertainty when estimating the envelope subspace and parameters.
+In this case, the estimation uncertainty (including the estimation of both the envelope dimension and the envelope parameters) could counteract and dominate the efficiency gains, resulting in relatively close, or worse performance of the EQR estimator compared with that of the QR estimator.
+Simulation studies illustrating these two cases are provided in Section D.1 of the Supplementary Material.

-If parameters in (2.1) do not have the envelope structure, the EQR estimator $\hat{\beta}{g,\tau}$ may still have a smaller MSE compared to the standard QR estimator $\tilde{\beta}{\tau}$ based on the biasvariance tradeoff.
-To be more specific, although the EQR estimator might be biased, it could have a smaller estimation variance.
+If the parameters in (2.1) do not have the envelope structure, the EQR estimator $\hat{\beta}{g,\tau}$ may still have a smaller MSE than that of the standard QR estimator $\tilde{\beta}{\tau}$ based on the bias-variance trade-off.
+Specifically, although the EQR estimator might be biased, it could have a smaller estimation variance.
 Then if the reduction of the estimation variance is substantial, the EQR estimator will have a smaller MSE.
-A simulation is included in Section D.2 of the supplement for illustration.
+A simulation is included in Section D.2 of the Supplementary Material.

-4 Estimation
+4. Estimation

-In the literature on envelope models, estimation is routinely performed by optimizing a standard objective function, such as the log likelihood function, under the envelope parameterization.
-These existing envelope estimation techniques usually require the first two derivatives of the objective function (Cook, Li, and Chiaromonte, 2010; Cook and Zhang, 2016; Cook, Forzani, and Su, 2016).
-However, the objective function for quantile regression (2.2) is non-smooth.
+In the literature on envelope models, estimations are routinely performed by optimizing a standard objective function, such as the log likelihood function, under the envelope parameterization.
+Existing envelope estimation techniques usually require the first two derivatives of the objective function (Cook, Li and Chiaromonte (2010); Cook and Zhang (2016); Cook, Forzani and Su (2016)).
+However, the objective function for a QR (2.2) is nonsmooth.